Summary

 - Once you have confirmed your settings are correct.
 Press the

-button to return to the mainRead
+Back Arrowbutton to return to the mainReadmenu.

 - Now while in

-menu we push the button on the garage remote control.
+Readmenu we push the button on the garage remote control.
 Make sure you are close to the garage remote control.
 The built-in antenna for Sub-GHz on the Flipper Zero doesn’t have great range. - You should see a signal has been captured.
 You can see here that the first 2 letters

-indicate that the Flipper Zero has detected it is a KeeLoq signal.
-However, after that we can seeUnknown
+KLindicate that the Flipper Zero has detected it is a KeeLoq signal.
+However, after that we can seeUnknownindicating it doesn’t know how to decode this signal.

 - Click on the middle button where we can see further details about the captured signal.